-Several fungal disorders can cause yellow spots on cucumber plants.
+Several fungal disorders can cause yellow spots on cucumber plants' leaves.
+These include:

 A fungal disease called powdery mildew produces pale-yellow spots on mature cucumber leaves, along with a whitish powder that accumulates in the spots.
 These areas usually form on leaf undersides or on leaves that are shaded and stay cool.
 A similar fungal problem, called downy mildew, produces angular, yellow or pale-green spots between leaf veins.
 Untreated, these mildew diseases can damage the fruits and could cause a vine to wither and die.